By Jason Patterson | Mossy Oak ProStaff

 One of my biggest pet peeves and probably one of the more important aspects of being a good hunter, and this will hit home with a lot of you, is camouflage.
 Of course there are many aspects of being a skilled hunter but one of the top tips on my list is being concealed.

 Camouflage is a key to being hidden from your quarry.
 Mossy Oak strives to make the best patterns available for every situation.
 Most waterfowl people will go to their local retailer and buy a waterfowl pattern because they hunt waterfowl, and sometimes that can be a key mistake.
 We have Shadow Grass Blades in our line up as our waterfowl pattern, and it offers great concealment.
 But if you hunt flooded timber, it may not suit your needs.
 This is where you need to get familiar with your surroundings you hunt.
 We hunt out of a lot of oak brushed blinds in my area and buck brush flooded areas.
-I primarily use Bottomland and Break-Up Infinity and even sometimes the Brush pattern.
+I primarily use old school camo such as Bottomland, Break-Up Infinity, and even sometimes the Brush pattern.

 The key is matching your surroundings no matter if it’s labeled for deer or duck.
 Camo is versatile and you should use all the tools you have to match where you are hunting.
 Blades, on the other hand, works extremely well for me when I am hunting out of my Avian-X A-Frame blind.
 Sometimes when birds are working other areas, we grab the A-Frame blind out of the truck and go set up.
 Most of the backdrop we hunt when we do this is lighter shades of weeds and grasses and Blades works really well in this situation.